-A lot of investors like to draw a parallel between purchasing a rental property and buying real estate investment trusts.
+A lot of investors like to draw a parallel between purchasing property and buying real estate investment trusts.
 Some homeowners say they would never purchase REITs in their portfolio because they already have a significant amount of their net worth tied up in their house.
-Renters, on the other hand, sometimes argue they should add REITs so they’re not getting any exposure to real estate through homeownership.
+Renters, on the other hand, sometimes argue they should add REITs because they’re not getting any exposure to real estate through homeownership.

 The problem with these comparisons is that houses and condos are unique, undiversified assets, and they are unlikely to have any correlation at all with a portfolio of REITs.
 For example, the iShares S&P/TSX Capped REIT Index ETF (XRE) holds 19 individual Canadian REITs comprising about 30% retail properties, 24% residential, 11% office space, 10% industrial, and a number of other smaller categories.
 There must be hundreds, perhaps thousands of individual properties in this portfolio, and they will be spread out all over the country.
 The price of your suburban bungalow in southwestern Ontario or your two-bedroom condo in Calgary is likely to have zero correlation with Montreal office towers, a Burnaby shopping centre, or a senior’s residence in Moncton.

 That’s why I think it’s unhelpful to think of this decision as, “Should I buy a condo or should I buy a REIT ETF?”
-This is not much different from saying, “Should I start my own business or by a broad market equity ETF?”
+This is not much different from saying, “Should I start my own business or buy a broad market equity ETF?”
 Everyone can appreciate that owning one business is fundamentally different from owning a small stake in hundreds or thousands of businesses.
 But this seems somehow seems less obvious in the context of real estate.